 Astral is a rough fine dining restaurant, or maybe it’s more descriptive to call it a Nordic brasserie with a tasting menu.
 The setting is certainly very relaxed.
 Naked, dark wooden tables, exposed brick wall, industrial windows and a moose head above some jars of homemade vinegar.
 Certainly one of the most spectacular dining room in Oslo, with supreme headroom to the roof in the old factory building which was once part of the historical Denofa-Lilleborg company.
-In the kitchen, Steffen Hansen is in charge, while restaurant manager and sommelier Ragnhild Wright Ousland controls the floor.
+In the kitchen, Steffen Hansen is in charge, while the restaurant manager and sommelier Ragnhild Wright Ousland controls the floor.

 You might remember that their seasonal patio restaurant Straa opened last summer, with a menu that apparently served as a teaser of what we could expect from Astral.
 Back then, I only got around to testing lunch at Straa a few times, but recently I found an excuse to visit Astral as well.
 The two sister eateries are located along Akerselva in the area of Lilleborg.
 While that may not sound like central Oslo to most people, it’s actually just a short tram ride from the city centre or Grünerløkka to Torshov, either that or you can catch any of the buses that go to Sagene.

 Happy 50th Birthday to Erik Valebrokk!